Oh hi there, good day to you. My name is Sander, a passionate developer with a creative mind™.

 Graspable

 As the LiveStock session progresses, increasingly complex blockchain concepts will be introduced, including Proof-of-Work algorithms, cryptocurrencies with varying volatilities, and soft- and hardware ledgers.
-Users can explore and experience these concepts and their choices will impact the outcome of the session.

 Competition

-Healthy competition can spur creativity and encourage people to approach things from a different perspective.
 In Livestock, players can choose to store their products in either an open wallet (the barn) or a more secure, offline wallet (the vault).
-The vault is password-protected and impervious to theft (blockchain hacks).

 wire-frames of the livestock application